asi7296/100_days_of_infosec/README.md

-# Anish Sujanani - 100 Days of Info-Sec
+# Anish Sujanani - 100 Days of Learning

 *All directories will contain notes as per the overview in this file*